Introduction to the Microsoft cloud security benchmark

-|Baseline||A baseline is the implementation of the control on the individual Azure service.
-Each organization decides benchmark recommendation and corresponding configurations are needed in the Azure implementation scope.||The Contoso company looks to enabling Azure SQL security features by following the configuration recommended in Azure SQL security baseline.|
+|Baseline||A baseline is the implementation of the control on the individual Azure services.
+Each organization dictates a benchmark recommendation and corresponding configurations are needed in Azure.
+Note: Today we have service baselines available only for Azure.||The Contoso company looks to enable Azure SQL security features by following the configuration recommended in the Azure SQL security baseline.|

 Submit and view feedback for